0reldev/quest-basics-javascript-discovery/README.md

-# quest-basics-javascript-discovery
+# Quest "Basics of JavaScript 1 - Langugae discovery"

-Educational exercice from Wild Code School introducing a very first approach of JavaScript language.
+## Educational exercice from Wild Code School

+This quest introduces the JavaScript language.